IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Notice that the output of each invocation serves as input for the next invocation.

-Next, deploy the function and Composition:
+Next, deploy the function and composition:

 <pre>
 $ fsh action create task_repeat task_repeat.js
 $ fsh app create demo_repeat demo_repeat.js
 </pre>

-Next, invoke the Composition:
+Next, invoke the composition:

 <pre>
 $ fsh app invoke demo_repeat -p count 10